EnumerativeGeometry/enumerativegeometry.github.io/README.md

 - **`theorems.lean`**
   Encodes key theorems such as the Chow ring intersection relation \(h^3 = 2h\), central to the enumerative solution of the Apollonius problem.
 - **`apollonius.lean`**
-  This is the main mathematical kernel, focused on a specific working example it will be extended to rebuild classical results.
+  This is the main mathematical kernel, focused on a specific working example it will be extended to rebuild classical results using virtual sets.
 ---

 ## Getting Started